crazzfeng/sendcloud-docs/reference/ReadMeConfig/getting-started.md

 ## 2. Authentication

-Authenticate all API requests (email, SMS, core services) by including your credentials as **request parameters**:
+Authenticate all API requests (email, SMS, and core services) by including your credentials as **request parameters**:

 * `api_user`: Your AuroraSendCloud API username
 * `api_key`: Your AuroraSendCloud API key

 > ⚠️ **Critical Security Note**: Never expose your API credentials in client-side code (e.g., browsers, mobile apps).
-Restrict access to your API key, rotate it regularly via the API Key Management page, and avoid hardcoding credentials in source code.
+Restrict access to your API key, rotate it regularly via the API Key Management page, and avoid hardcoding credentials in your source code.

 ## 3. Making Your First API Call